Krishnaelectrovoltz/DrunkSafeDrive/README.md

 The potentiometer simulates throttle control.
 Its analog value is mapped to a speed value (0–120 km/h).
 Simultaneously, the alcohol sensor reads gas levels.
 If alcohol is detected above a set threshold (default: 500), the system:

+If alcohol is detected above a threshold:
-- Automatically lowers the speed limit to 30 km/h
+- Speed limit drops to 30 km/h
-- Activates a red NeoPixel strip as a visual alert
+- NeoPixel strip glows red
+- **A 360° LED warning light turns ON** to notify nearby drivers
-- Shows "Alcohol Detected" on the LCD
+- LCD displays "Alcohol Detected"

 The current speed is then enforced based on the lesser of the potentiometer-derived value and the active speed limit.
 Motor control is done via PWM output to the specified pin, reflecting the adjusted speed.